-Our report, including the opinion, has been prepared for and only for the Company's and for no other purpose.
-We do not, in giving these opinions, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior written consent.
+Our report, including the opinion, has been prepared for and only for the Company's shareholders as a body and for no other purpose.
+We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior written consent.